Rigzzzz/Freshr/README.md

 # Freshr
 Simple optimal time prediction for push notifications

-To make it work you need to run the script from a python 3 environment having Numpy and Pandas libraries installed.
+To make it work you need to run the script from a python 3 environment (this script was tested using python 3.5) having Numpy and Pandas libraries installed.

 Simply run the following command: